veraldo/Checkers/README.md

 	In case of two possible captures, it's not mandatory to make the best move.
 	In some cases a capturable piece is not detected until the adjacent piece is selected.
 	When undoing a a sequence, the previous captured pieces are not highlighted as such.
 A workaroud is to undo the whole sequence.
+	There's a variable n to define a n x n board, but it does not work properly with a odd n.
+It's fixed in 8 in the code for now.